Alternative Dispute Resolution / Mediation

 Professional Background

-For thirty-two years, I have practiced disability and civil rights law in schools, universities, on tribal land, at places of public accommodation and in the jails.
+For thirty plus years, I have practiced disability and civil rights law within the employment context and in schools, universities, on tribal land, at places of public accommodation, and in the jails.

-Starting in 1998, I worked as an attorney at the U.S. Department of Education, Office for Civil Rights (OCR), helping to ensure that school districts, colleges and universities, libraries and places of public accommodation, create and follow policies and procedures that support compliance with the law.
+Starting in 1998, I worked as an attorney at the U.S. Department of Education, Office for Civil Rights (OCR), helping to ensure that school districts, colleges and universities, law enforcement, libraries, and places of public accommodation, create and follow applicable policies and procedures that support compliance with federal civil rights laws prohibiting discrimination and harassment.

 Prior to my work at OCR, I was in the private sector working on all issues impacting the disabled community.
-This included employment and housing discrimination, access to places of public accommodation, conservatorship, social security, and special education.
+This included employment, unions, housing, access to places of public accommodation, conservatorship, social security, and special education.

 Curriculum Vitae